statikfintechllc/Ascend-Institute/docs/README.md

 <details>
 <summary>🤷‍♂️ AscendAI?
 GremlinGPT?
 Open if still Confused. 🤷‍♂️</summary>

-## What Is AscendAI?
+## What Is the Ascend Institute?

-**AscendAI** is the goal — the endgame of recursive autonomy.
+**The Ascend Institute** is the revolution — the opening of the gates on recursive autonomy.

-A sovereign AI system that evolves, adapts, and operates across devices, networks, and domains.
+It sparked the birth of sovereign AI systems that evolves, adapts, and operates across devices, networks, and domains.
-It learns from your system, follows your logic, and serves your mission.
+The Institute promots and produces systems that learn from you and your system, follows your logic, and serves your mission.

-AscendAI is not downloaded.
+The Ascend Institute is not downloaded.
-It is grown — from the seed of a Gremlin.
+It is learned — from the seed of a Gremlin, our Server, and the will of the People.

 ---